Best Beginner Track and Field Spikes

 After verifying that you’re allowed to race in spikes, you'll need to narrow down the types of spikes you’re looking at.

 On our website, you’ll see multiple track spike categories, full of increasingly specialized, increasingly expensive, "elite" spikes.
-Here’s why, for your first season, we recommend that you steer clear of the most cutting-edge options.
+Here’s why, for your first season, we recommend that you steer clear of the most expensive, specialized, options.

 To gain competitive edges, brands often go to extreme lengths to cut as much weight as possible from their elite spikes.
 They conduct in-depth research to understand how their athletes’ feet strike the ground and then cut all the foam and protection they can from everywhere else.
 They measure exactly how much torsional rigidity their spike plates need to snap back after bending for optimized responsiveness, and their plates will be unyielding unless you are literally generating Olympic levels of force to bend them.